Spate of hoax calls about active shooters stir fear at college campuses around the US

 “It’s looking as if this was another swatting or hoax call,” University of Arkansas Police Department Assistant Chief Matt Mills said after false reports of an active shooter Monday prompted school leaders to cancel classes for the day.

-The hoax calls and false alarms have hit at least 11 college campuses from Arkansas to Pennsylvania.
+The hoax calls and false alarms have hit at least a dozen college campuses from Arkansas to Pennsylvania.

 On Monday alone, law enforcement responded to calls claiming there were active shooters at Arkansas, Northern Arizona University, Iowa State, Kansas State, Colorado University and the University of New Hampshire.
-More calls were made Tuesday at the University of Kentucky as well as Central Georgia Technical College and a nearby high school.
-The Kentucky call was determined to be a hoax before an alert could be issued.
+More calls were made Tuesday to campuses in Georgia, Kentucky and West Virginia.

 The goal of swatting, which sometimes uses caller ID spoofing to disguise numbers, is to get authorities, particularly a SWAT team, to respond to an address.